What Is Sonos and How Do Sonos Speakers Work?

 Read full Sonos Beam review >>

-If your budget is more flexible and you are in pursuit of something extra special, for example, a cinema room, consider the Dolby Atmos equipped Sonos Arc which offers a premium listening experience.
+If your budget is more flexible and you are in pursuit of something extra special, for example, a cinema room, consider the new 9.1.4 Dolby Atmos equipped Sonos Arc Ultra which offers the most premium listening experience out of the entire Sonos Soundbar lineup.

 All TV speakers mentioned above have the ability to add a Sub and rear speakers for a more immersive surround sound experience.
 These can be added at entirely your own pace.